GTreasury Logo

 #1.
 Budget Hedge Strategy

-In a budget hedge strategy, treasury places hedges for 80% of forecasted monthly foreign expenses.
+In a budget hedge accounting strategy, treasury places hedges for 80% of forecasted monthly foreign expenses.
 This strategy is based on exchange rates at the beginning of each year.
 Treasury will account for the remaining un-hedged 20% of foreign transactions at this year’s monthly rates.

 The result: a hedge that locks in a large amount of expenses at a single predictable rate.